-The Department of English, Humanities, and Social Sciences offers liberal arts courses, which are the foundation for education and which give breadth and depth to all degrees.
+The Department of English, Humanities, and Social Sciences offers liberal arts courses which are the foundation for education and which give breadth and depth to all degrees.
 Liberal arts courses introduce students to the core knowledge and concepts of the arts, humanities, and social sciences; foster an appreciation for the major domains of human achievement and inquiry into the human condition; provide a common educational experience; refine communication and information literacy skills; celebrate common values and diversity of experiences and viewpoints; develop critical thinking and ethical reasoning; nurture civic responsibility; and encourage life-long learning.

-The faculty of the Department of English, Humanities, and Social Sciences believes that all college graduates must be introduced to the knowledge, concepts and methodologies of the two key subject areas of the liberal arts: social sciences and arts and humanities.
+The faculty of the Department of English, Humanities, and Social Sciences believes that all college graduates must be introduced to the knowledge, concepts and methodologies of the two key subject areas of the liberal arts: social sciences and arts & humanities.
 While the nature of Vermont Technical College's program precludes students from exploring these areas in depth, the department requires the following:

-- All students for the associate level degree should take on Social Sciences and one Arts and Humanities elective. - All students for the bachelor level degree should take a minimum of four electives outside their program of study-at least one from Social Sciences, at least one from the Arts and Humanities, and at least one 3000 level course.
+- All associate's degree students must take one Social Sciences (SS) and one Arts & Humanities (AH) elective - All bachelor's degree students must take a minimum of four electives outside their program of study: SS and/or AH, and at least one 3000 level course, (12 credits minimum)